GamerDra/ProjectHydra-Tasks/Task1/Task1-C/Task_1C_README.md

 - Understand the workflow and confirm successful execution.

 ## Steps

-- made a small fastapi app, and exposed required endpoints according to task's problm statement
+- Created a small fastapi app, and exposed required endpoints according to task's problem statement
-- created an exporter python file , used it expose metrics from main.py file in prometheus format
+- created an exporter python file , used it expose metrics from main.py file in prometheus format(all the values were Gauge format )
-- created docker network and confirmed communication b/w the 2 containers
+- Created docker network and confirmed communication b/w the 2 containers
-- created a docker compose file
+- Created a docker compose file for the entire setup ( 4 containers : main file , exported file for scraping , prometheus and grafana)
-- connected to prometheus and grafana
+- Configured Prometheus for the container and added the dashboards in grafana
+- Verified the visualization with actual exposed data

 ## Observations
 - the endpoints are accessible by the service names